marchofnines/bank_marketing/README.md

 # Success of a Contact: Will a client subscribe?
 [Link to bank_marketing.ipynb Jupyter Notebook](https://github.com/marchofnines/bank_marketing/blob/main/bank_marketing.ipynb)

-## PLEASE NOTE
+## IMPORTANT - PLEASE NOTE
 - The code includes plotly plots that need to be rerun in order be visible
-- I included a PDF version of the Jupyter Notebook to make it easier to see the plotly plots
+- I included a [PDF version](https://github.com/marchofnines/bank_marketing/blob/main/bank_marketing.pdf) of the Jupyter Notebook to make it easier to see the plotly plots
 - **Please scroll to the VERY END of the Jupyter Notebook or PDF past all the gridsearch warnings in order to see the full analysis**